Website Southwest Ontario Aboriginal Health Access Centre

 • Ability to obtain/ maintain a current and clear police check is a condition of employment

 This job may require additional responsibilities and duties as assigned by Southwest Ontario Aboriginal Health Access Centre.

-Please Note: This position is based on annual funding and is full-time @ 35 hours (5 days) per week.
-Salary is competitive and subject to experience and funding.
-Comprehensive benefit and pension package (HOOPP) included.
+This position is full-time at 35 hours/ 5 days per week.
+Salary is competitive and subject to experience.
+Comprehensive benefit and pension package included.